- The altar by the oak tree at Moreh near Shechem

 Genesis 12:6-7, Abram passed through the land to the place at Shechem, to the oak of Moreh.
 At that time the Canaanites were in the land.
 Then the LORD appeared to Abram and said, “To your offspring, I will give this land.”
 So he built there an altar to the LORD, who had appeared to him.

-According to Joshua, Terah, Abraham’s father, was an idolater.
+Joshua states that Terah, the father of Abraham, was an idol worshipper.
 Joshua 24:2-3, and Joshua said to all the people, “Thus says the LORD, the God of Israel, ‘Long ago, your fathers lived beyond the Euphrates, Terah, the father of Abraham and of Nahor; and they served other gods.
 Then I took your father Abraham from beyond the River and led him through all the land of Canaan, and made his offspring many.
 I gave him Isaac.

-Interesting to note, there are not many people in the Bible called by God when they were old already.
-Most were young, even still as children.
-Samuel, David, Samson, and many others.
-But Abram was 75 years old already in Genesis 12:4 when he responded to God’s call.
-Not when he was called the first time.
-Acts 7:2 shows that God had appeared to Abram long before, even while he was still in Ur.
-But Abram didn’t answer that call at all.
-Many years passed by first until Terah took them all to Haran.
-Perhaps they did head to Canaan, as Genesis 11:31 mentions.
-And probably Abram also told his father about God’s appearance to him.
-But since Terah was the one who led them out of Ur, then it was also easily decided by him to stop and settle in Haran.
-People who do not receive God’s call will easily divert their focus to something else, especially when they discover a good thing according to their own eyes.
-Unfortunately, Abraham followed Terah here.
-Then some more years passed by again, not until Terah died then God appeared to Abraham again.
-Maybe that’s also why he then had to wait a long time, 25 years, for Isaac’s promise to be fulfilled in him.
-Do you think God should immediately keep His promises to you when you linger, procrastinate, to answer His calls in your life?
-Those who continue to linger in answering God’s call shown a heart that does not trust the One who called them.
+Interesting to note, there are not many people in the Bible called by God when they were already old.
+Most were young, even still as children, such as Samuel, David, Samson, and many others.
+However, Abram was already 75 years old in Genesis 12:4 when he responded to God’s call, not when he was first called.
+Acts 7:2 shows that God had actually appeared to Abram long before, even while he was still in Ur.
+But Abram did not answer that call.
+Many years passed by until Terah took them all to Haran, and it is possible that they did head to Canaan, as Genesis 11:31 mentions.
+Perhaps Abram even told his father about God’s appearance to him.
+However, since Terah was the one who led them out of Ur, it was easily decided by him to halt and settle in Haran.
+Unfortunately, Abraham followed Terah’s decision.
+Then, more years passed by until Terah died, and only then God appeared to Abraham again.
+Maybe that’s why he had to wait a long time of 25 years, for Isaac’s promise to be fulfilled in him.
+If you procrastinate or delay in responding to God’s call in your life, do you believe that God is obligated to fulfill His promises to you right away?
+By persisting in this hesitation, you reveal a lack of faith in the One who summoned you.

-God then appeared to Abram there, Genesis 12:7.
-Gave His promise again, I will give this land to your descendants.
-Abram built an altar to the LORD there.
-This was Abram’s first altar, erected for God who appeared to him.
+God appeared to Abram there, as recounted in Genesis 12:7, and reiterated His promise, I will give this land to your descendants.
+In response, Abram built an altar to the LORD at that site, which marked his first altar dedicated to God, the One who had appeared to him.

 Go from your country and your kindred and your father’s house to the land that I will show you.